aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 Samplebrain chops samples up into a 'brain' of interconnected small sections called blocks which are connected into a network by similarity.
-It processes a target sample, chopping it up into blocks in the same way, and tries to match each block with one in it's brain to play in realtime.
+It processes a target sample, chopping it up into blocks in the same way, and tries to match each block with one in its brain to play in realtime.

 This allows you to interpret a sound with a different one.
 As we